ankushgrd1/ankushgrd1/README.md

-# 💫 About Me:
+# 💫 About Me

-👋 Hi, I'm **Ankush Kumar**

-🎓 Computer Science Student | 🤖 AI & ML Developer | 💻 Problem Solver

-I am a passionate Computer Science student interested in **Artificial Intelligence, Machine Learning, Natural Language Processing, Python, C++, and Data Structures & Algorithms.**

-I enjoy building intelligent applications, exploring machine learning models, solving programming problems, and continuously learning new technologies.
+Hi there! 👋 I'm **Ankush Kumar**, a Computer Science student and an aspiring **AI & Machine Learning Developer**.
+I am passionate about building intelligent applications using Python, Machine Learning, Natural Language Processing (NLP), and Data Structures & Algorithms.
+I enjoy exploring new technologies, solving challenging problems, and transforming innovative ideas into practical projects.

-🚀 My goal is to become a skilled **AI & Machine Learning Developer** and build practical, real-world intelligent solutions.
+My current focus is on strengthening my skills in **Artificial Intelligence, Machine Learning, Deep Learning, and NLP**.
+I have worked on projects such as an LPU Offline Student Chatbot, Document Classification System, Smart Delivery Route Optimizer, and Threat Explanation Assistant. 🚀 I am continuously learning, improving my coding skills, and looking forward to contributing to meaningful real-world AI solutions.

 ---